-The TPA uses a report tracking system to ensure that LOC reevaluations are completed on an annual or other basis and according to the timeliness requirements.
+The Third-Party Assessor (TPA) uses a report tracking system to ensure that Level of Care (LOC) reevaluations are completed on an annual or other basis and according to the timeliness requirements.
 Report tracking is done via a database system.
 The TPA enters all pertinent dates into the database and applies to any date specific requirement.
 This system triggers when notifications are to be sent out as well as the date the notification is sent out to ensure timely notifications.
-The TPA Contractor notifies the participant and case manager at ninety (90) days, with a reminder at forty-five (45) days, prior to the expiration of the current LOC that a new LOC is due.
+The TPA Contractor notifies the participant and nurse case manager at ninety (90) days, with a reminder at forty-five (45) days, prior to the expiration of the current LOC that a new LOC is due.

-The case manager is responsible for tracking the individual's LOC reevaluation to ensure timely completion of the reevaluation process.
+The nurse case manager is responsible for tracking the individual's LOC reevaluation to ensure timely completion of the reevaluation process.
+The nurse case manager must submit the Long-Term Care Medical Assessment Abstract (LTCAA) packet to the TPA Contractor for LOC determination.